OpenBB-finance/OpenBB/website/content/platform/usage/basics/index.md

 ![Data Response](https://github.com/OpenBB-finance/OpenBBTerminal/assets/85772166/cb932ee1-3a87-4744-81a5-840c452eac51)

 The presentation of the responses will vary by platform, the sample above is from Jupyter Lab.
 When the same function in the Terminal outputs a chart, the response is separated into the model and view components.
-The SDK map will show two functions for the same command where the second has `_chart` added on.
+The Platform map will show two functions for the same command where the second has `_chart` added on.
 Using this second command will display the chart while the former returns the raw Pandas DataFrame.

 ![Model and View](https://github.com/OpenBB-finance/OpenBBTerminal/assets/85772166/08bccaae-13f3-4fcd-857c-13cd30250492)